-This proposed rule does not have federalism implications.
-It would not have substantial direct effects on the States, on the relationship between the National Government and the States, or on the distribution of power and responsibilities among the various levels of government, as specified in Executive Order 13132.
-This proposed rule would provide refiners and importers of gasoline with additional flexibility in complying with regulatory requirements.
-This proposed rule would also codify existing practices designed to ensure that products transported by pipelines meet existing downstream standards.
-The requirements of this proposed rule would be enforced by the Federal Government at the national level.
+This direct final rule does not have federalism implications.
+It will not have substantial direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government, as specified in Executive Order 13132.
+This rule provides refiners and importers of gasoline with additional flexibility in complying with regulatory requirements.
+These requirements also codify existing practices designed to ensure that products transported by pipelines meet existing downstream standards.
+The requirements of the rule will be enforced by the Federal government at the national level.
 Thus, Executive Order 13132 does not apply to this rule.